 "Since medical school, I often find myself surrounded by well-meaning professionals who miss critical pieces of the puzzle for our patients; if you’ve never been without a car, never been somewhere you didn’t speak the language or never been on the receiving end of discrimination, it is harder to support patients who live without those advantages," said Flores.
 "Many hands make lighter work, and my hope is that this will be true for our cohort in the Equity Leadership Initiative.
 I am so looking forward to connecting with leaders who share similar backgrounds and a singular purpose to improve equity for all Rhode Islanders."

-Kassandra Florez of Pawtucket is the Constituent Liaison for the city of Pawtucket, where she focuses on strengthening relationships with residents and supporting community-based safety initiatives.
-Previously, she taught English as a Second Language in Madrid, Spain.
+Kassandra Florez of Pawtucket is the Community Affairs Coordinator at the Office of U.S. Senator Jack Reed.
+Previously, she was the Constituent Liaison for the city of Pawtucket, where she focused on strengthening relationships with residents and supporting community-based safety initiatives, and also taught English as a Second Language in Madrid, Spain.
 Florez serves on the board of Progreso Latino.
 She earned a BA in Political Science at the University of Rhode Island and a master’s in International Relations and Diplomacy at Universidad Alfonso X el Sabio in Madrid, Spain.

 “It is an honor to be accepted into the Equity Leadership Initiative.
 I am excited to connect with different leaders across the state and learn from one another.
 Through ELI's mentorship and leadership, I am eager to continue developing my career, and creating a foundation for future generations to learn from," said Florez.